overheavenlyshadows/massnmap/README.md

 ❗️Script do not support input args for masscan (hope i will fix it for flexibility)

-❗️Sometimes nmap scan host with no result.
+❗️Sometimes nmap has no result for host which has ports.
 Have no idea why, hope will fix it.